Small Business and Startup Employee Benefit Packages and Why They Matter

 When employees fret over finances due to today's high cost of living, they are likely to come to work filled with anxiety and be distracted, making them less engaged and productive.
 Chronic anxiety can also increase their risk for physical and mental health issues.

-• Retirement accounts: Give employees the ability to make pretax contributions to a retirement account, like a 401(k), and reap the benefits of compounding interest.
+- Retirement accounts: Allow employees to make pre-tax contributions to a retirement account, like a 401(k), and reap the benefits of compounding interest.
 Consider making a matching contribution to help workers achieve their savings goals.
 HSAs can also serve as a vehicle for retirement savings.

-• Financial education: Financial wellness includes understanding how to manage finances.
-Classes and workshops in money management can empower employees to make smart decisions with their funds and give them lifelong skills for better financial fitness.
+- Financial education: Financial wellness includes understanding how to manage finances.
+Classes and workshops in money management can empower employees to make intelligent decisions with their funds and give them lifelong skills for better financial fitness.

 Mental Health Benefits